GPT-4o-Transcribe Keyboard: The Voice Typing Revolution Explained

 The tech uses what's called "transformer architecture" (the "T" in GPT), which helps it pay attention to relationships between words rather than just the words themselves.
 This is how it knows that when you say "their going to the store" it should correct to "they're" based on context.

 But here's where it gets really cool.
 The system actually learns from your speech patterns over time.
 Use it for a few weeks, and you'll notice it gets better at understanding your specific accent, vocabulary, and speech habits.
 I personally found it started picking up on my tendency to trail off mid-sentence after just a couple days of use.
+Recent updates in 2026 have accelerated this learning curve—the system now adapts to your unique patterns within the first few hours of regular use.

 Setting Up GPT-4o-Transcribe on Your Device